 Serious Adverse Reaction: refers to any reaction occurring at any dose that results in any of the following outcomes: death, a life-threatening adverse experience, inpatient hospitalization or prolongation of existing hospitalization, a persistent or significant disability or incapacity, or a congenital anomaly or birth defect.

 Specifically for the purposes of post-marketing safety analysis, the FDA relies on spontaneous adverse event reports submitted to the FDA Adverse Event Reporting System (FAERS).
-To detect novel ADRs more efficiently and operationalize pharmacovigilance, the current approach to FAERS case report review requires the manual reading the text of a drug label to determine if a given event is already noted (i.e. is a "labeled" event), extraction of the labeled events needs to be automated.
+To detect previously unknown ADRs, the current approach to FAERS case report review requires manually reading the text of a drug label to determine if a reported ARD is already noted in the label.
+To improve the efficiency of this process, the extraction of the ADRs from the drug labels needs to be automated.

 The results of this track will inform future FDA efforts at automating important safety processes, and could potentially lead to future FDA collaboration with interested researchers in this area.

-The purpose of this TAC track is to test various natural language processing (NLP) approaches for their information extraction (IE) performance on adverse reactions.
-A large set of labels will be provided to participants, of which 100 will be annotated with adverse reactions.
-Additionally, the 100 training labels will be accompanied by the MedDRA Preferred Terms (PT) and Lower Level Terms (LLT) of the ADRs in the drug labels.
+The purpose of this TAC track is to test various natural language processing (NLP) approaches for their information extraction (IE) performance on adverse reactions found in structured product labels (SPLs, or simply "labels").
+A large set of labels will be provided to participants, of which 101 will be annotated with adverse reactions.
+Additionally, the training labels will be accompanied by the MedDRA Preferred Terms (PT) and Lower Level Terms (LLT) of the ADRs in the drug labels.
 This corresponds to the primary goal of the task: to identify the known ADRs in a SPL in the form of MedDRA concepts.
-Participants will be evaluated by their performance on a held-out set of 100 labeled SPLs.
+Participants will be evaluated by their performance on a held-out set of labeled SPLs.

-The participants will be provided with over one thousand drug labels (structured product labels, or SPLs) as text documents in an XML format.
+The participants will be provided with over one thousand drug labels as text documents in an XML format.
 Of these, 101 drug labels will form the official training set and contain gold standard annotations created by NLM and FDA.

-The gold standard contains the following entity-style annotations:
+The gold standard contains the following mention-style annotations:

-AdverseReaction: Reported ADRs follow the guidelines for industry provided above and may include signs and symptoms, worsening medical conditions, changes in laboratory parameters, and changes in other measures of critical body function, such as vital signs and ECG.
-These ADRs can be associated with use of the drug or any of its components.
+AdverseReaction: Reported ADRs that can be associated with use of the drug or any of its components, following the definitions provided above.
+This may include signs and symptoms, worsening medical conditions, changes in laboratory parameters, and changes in other measures of critical body function, such as vital signs and ECG results.

 Severity: Measurement of the severity of a specific AdverseReaction.
 This can be qualitative terms (e.g., "major", "critical", "serious", "life-threatening") or quantitative grades (e.g., "grade 1", "Grade 3-4", "3 times upper limit of normal (ULN)", "240 mg/dL").